ibm-cloud-docs/event-notifications/en-concepts.md

 ## Event
 {: #en-event}

-An occurrence of something of interest that is associated with {{site.data.keyword.Bluemix_notm}} platform or services and apps that run on it.
+An occurrence of something of interest that is associated with {{site.data.keyword.cloud_notm}} platform or services and apps that run on it.

 ## Event notification
 {: #en-eventn}